Caring.com

 TopicRule

 Assisted Living Service Plan RequirementsFacilities must prepare a written service plan for each resident within 7 days of admission.
 This document is based on a functional needs assessment performed by a licensed healthcare professional within 5 days of admission or up to 60 days before admission.
-The plan of care must be reviewed annually or following a significant change in health.
+Assessments contain information about an individual resident's health, psychosocial behavior and needs, mobility and dietary requirements.
+The plan of care must be reviewed annually.

 Assisted Living Admission RequirementsResidents who require extensive nursing or services that the facility isn't licensed to provide aren't eligible for admission.
 Individuals who require intensive care may be able to receive some services through a hospice or home health care provider.
 Facilities are prohibited from admitting individuals who have mental or behavioral disorders if they could pose harm to themselves or others.